DHTMLX/gantt-docs/data/migrating.md

 2.0 -> 3.0
 ----------------------
-1) In order to prevent CSS conflicts with dhtmlxScheduler, the class names that have been used by both components were renamed in dhtmlxGantt (all classes were related to the ligthbox).
+1) In order to prevent CSS conflicts with dhtmlxScheduler, the class names that have been used by both components were renamed in dhtmlxGantt (all classes were related to the lightbox).
 If you have customized styling for  the lightbox, the migration will consist in renaming to appropriate CSS classes.

 There is 2 renamed patterns: